 It is hoped that most concerns or complaints will be resolved quickly and informally.

-If parents/carers have a concern or complaint they should normally contact their child’s class teacher.
-In many cases the matter will be resolved immediately by this means to the parents’/carers’complainants satisfaction.
-In some circumstances however, the matter will require investigation or discussion with others and so it may take longer to respond to the parents/carers.
+If complainants have a concern or complaint they should normally contact their child’s class teacher.
+In many cases the matter will be resolved immediately by this means to the complainants’ satisfaction.
+In some circumstances however, the matter will require investigation or discussion with others and so it may take longer to respond to the complainants.
 The class teacher will make a written record of all concerns or complaints and the date on which they were received.
 (See Annex A).
-These records will be kept for 1 year after the pupil leaves the School.
+Please refer to the Retention Policy to determine how long information should be kept.

 The school will use its reasonable endeavours to resolve any informal concerns or complaints within 10 working days of them being raised, except where they are raised during school holidays or within 2 working days of their commencement.
 In these cases, the school will use its reasonable endeavours to resolve the concern or complaint as soon as possible after the commencement of the new term (usually within 10 working days).

-If it is not possible to resolve the matter informally or parents/carers are not satisfied with the result at this stage, then parents/carers will be advised to proceed with their complaint in accordance with Stage Two of this procedure.
+If it is not possible to resolve the matter informally or complainants are not satisfied with the result at this stage, then complainants will be advised to proceed with their complaint in accordance with Stage Two of this procedure.

 (Some general matters may be more appropriately directed to the School Business Manager).